People who have leukemia are prone to skin-related problems. These range from rashes to bruises and are commonly seen in both children and adults.

 If you have been diagnosed with leukemia and are seeking treatment, we hope you’ll reach out to us at Immunity Therapy Center for your free consultation.
 Our treatment program is designed to stimulate your immune system so that it can recognize and destroy cancer cells.
 That, in combination with natural, non-invasive, effective therapies, will take advantage of your cancer cells’ weaknesses and help treat your unique cancer.

-We’re a passionate group of healthcare professionals, and we strive to create a holistic cancer treatment program that is 100% customized and personalized for each patient.
+We’re a passionate group of healthcare professionals who strive to create a holistic cancer treatment program that is 100% customized and personalized for each patient.
+From childhood cancers like leukemia and treatments for neuroblastoma to more common adult cancers like breast cancer, we aim to revolutionize cancer care for all our patients.
 Our targeted therapy options are less invasive than chemotherapy, radiation therapy, and other traditional cancer treatment options.

 Written By: Dr. David Alvarez